 Being comfortable in your own skin is a huge part of being a mum.
 But it takes time and effort to get there.
 The most important thing is to run your own race.

 The mum next to you may feel herself again after six weeks, while you may take a little longer.
 That’s okay!
-Finding your new groove is all about balancing your mind and your body.
+Finding your new groove is all about balancing your mind and your body and learning how to build confidence and self esteem.

 Working Your Mind